riazvm/jetstackdemos/README.md

 Usecase 2: Securing Openshift Routes using Ingress
 ===================================================
 In this use case we will use Venafi TPP to issue signed certificates.
-We will be openshift as the kubernetes platform.
+We will be using openshift as the kubernetes platform.
 We will also be creating both namesapace scoped issuers as well as cluster scoped issuers that connect to the TPP server to provision the certificates.
 We will then deploy a sample application , create certificates resources referenceing the issuers.
 We will also be creating Ingress resources to secure the applications utilizing certs generated from TPP.

 An OpenShift Container Platform route exposes a service at a host name, such as www.example.com, so that external clients can reach it by name.
 There are four kinds of